-The application process is managed online, through this site.
-When clicking the “Apply Online” you will be asked for your programme(s) of interest, particulars, qualifications and supporting documents (soft copies).
+The application process is managed online through the “Apply Now” button.
+On the application page, you will be asked for your programme(s) of interest, particulars, qualifications and supporting documents (soft copies).
 You will then be given access to a personal dashboard where you can follow the progress of your application.

 Once the process is finalised, applicants will be informed of the outcome, which can be one of the following:

 - Conditional offer: You are offered a place in your chosen programme.
 The specific conditions for matriculation will be stated in the acceptance letter and normally concern academic qualifications and/or language proficiency.
 The conditional acceptance has a time validity during which you need to meet all the requirements stated in the acceptance letter.

 - Standby: The result of your application has not yet been determined but you have been put on a standby list and it is possible that you may be accepted shortly thereafter.
 The final decision regarding your acceptance into the programme will be made normally within 15 days.